This

 5. Medications must be labelled clearly with the child’s name, dose and frequency of medication.

-6. For various reasons, we do not permit Cubs to bring electronic gadgets of any sort (including mobile phones) on camp.
+6. For various reasons, we do not permit Young People ( Except Explorers and Young Leaders) to bring electronic gadgets (including mobile phones) to camp.

 7. Young People should not bring their own knives (e.g. penknife or sheath knife).